BotOrNot42/talking-pippin/README.md

 [Pippin the Unicorn](https://x.com/pippinlovesyou)

-Welcome to **Pippin Moves**, a playful tool designed to experiment with animating Pippin the Unicorn's SVG.
+Welcome to **Pippin Talking**, a playful tool designed to experiment with animating Pippin the Unicorn's SVG.
 This project serves as a template/inspiration for developers who want to create new animations or tools for Pippin, fostering creativity within the $pippin community.

 ## Live Demo

-Experience Pippin in action: [https://pippinmoves.replit.app/](https://pippinmoves.replit.app/)
+Experience Pippin in action: [https://talking-pippin.vercel.app/](https://talking-pippin.vercel.app/)

 ## Features